“I told you it wouldn’t work,” I quipped to my partner, Abi, after his first land investing sale fell through.

 Ask your buyers to subscribe.

-If you are just starting out and want to save money, you can also just keep a simple spreadsheet with the emails of all your leads.
+If you are just starting out and want to save money, you can also just keep a simple spreadsheet with the emails of all your buyers.

 How often do you send direct mail?

-We generally send mailers on a weekly basis.
+We generally send mailers on a weekly basis, but we are comfortable working with a high- to medium-volume of transactions.

 How many letters do you send every month?